-Darwinia glaucophylla was found to be eligible for listing as Endangered under Criterion B1ab(i,ii,iii,iv,v)+B2ab(i,ii,iii,iv,v).
+Darwinia glaucophylla was found to be eligible for listing as Endangered under Criterion B1ab(i,ii,iii,iv,v)+2ab(i,ii,iii,iv,v).

-The main reasons for Darwinia glaucophylla being eligible are i) it has a highly restricted geographic range with an Extent of Occurrence of 54-88 km2 and an Area of Occupancy of 48-64 km2; ii) it occurs at five threat defined locations; (iii) there is continuing decline observed and inferred in the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations, and number of mature individuals of D. glaucophylla due to the combined effects of adverse fire regimes, clearing and land degradation, and increased frequency, intensity and duration of drought due to climate change.
+The main reasons for Darwinia glaucophylla being eligible are: 1) it has a highly restricted geographic range with an extent of occurrence of 54-88 km2 and an area of occupancy of 48-64 km2; 2) it occurs at five threat defined locations; 3) there is continuing decline observed and inferred in the EOO, AOO, area, extent and quality of habitat, number of locations and subpopulations, and number of mature individuals of D. glaucophylla due to the combined effects of adverse fire regimes, clearing and land degradation, and increased frequency, intensity and duration of drought due to climate change.